 Applications are accepted by the Health Care Commission (HCC) staff on a continual basis.
 All application materials and documentation must be complete and submitted by the due date to be considered for that round; there will be no exceptions.
 Applications are due and reviewed according to the application call schedule posted at http://dhss.delaware.gov/dhss/dhcc/slrp.html.
-Applications are reviewed by the State Loan Repayment Review Committee, the Delaware Institute for Medical Education and Research (DIMER) or the Delaware Institute for Dental Education and Research (DIDER), with final review and approval by the Delaware Health Care Commission.
+Applications are reviewed by the State Loan Repayment Review Committee with final review and approval by the Delaware Health Care Commission.
 Awards/contracts are issued following final approval.

-Distribution Schedule
+Practitioner Distribution Schedule